 How long will the program take me?

-Full-time students complete their degree in 2 years.
+For the 48-unit concentration, full-time students complete their degree in 2 years.
 Part-time students complete their degree in 2.5-3 years.

 How many units are included?

 This program consists of 48 units or 63 units of graduate level coursework depending on the concentration selected.

 Each class typically meets once per week at 4:00 or 7:00 p.m. for 2 hours and 50 minutes.
 Some classes are offered at 1:00 p.m.
 Most students take 2-3 classes per semester.
 Summer and intersession classes typically hold more frequent class meetings.